Killing of Ramapiram Kannickaisparry: Death and police investigations

 On the evening of 17 April 1995 at 6 pm, 38-year-old Soh Jin Chwee was jogging along the forest of Ulu Sembawang when he discovered the body of a woman lying in the undergrowth.
 Due to great shock, Soh did not immediately report the finding and instead, he told his brother about the gruesome discovery.
 The police were contacted the next day by Soh's brother, and subsequently, an autopsy report by forensic pathologist Dr Paul Chui revealed that the woman had thirteen stab wounds on her head and neck, and also sustained broken ribs and pelvis, which showed that she could be run over by a vehicle.

 The woman was identified as 39-year-old production operator Ramapiram Kannickaisparry, who was married to an army officer Munisamy Pandian, with whom she had two sons.
 She was separated from her husband at the time she was killed.
-She was last seen alive at 12.15 pm in the afternoon at her workplace Apple Computer, six hours before Soh's discovery of her death and her corpse.
+She was last seen alive at 12.15 pm at her workplace Apple Computer, six hours before Soh's discovery of her death and her corpse.
 Several tyre marks were found on the wet mud near the corpse.
 The police investigations were led by Inspector Richard Lim Beng Gee, who was known for cracking several high-profile cases (which included the Anthony Ler case, Oriental Hotel murder, Bulgarian lady murder and the Koh Ngiap Yong murder case).